Sucran/Sucran/README.md

 **I've been working with technology since 2019**, and during this time I worked with the most diverse types of projects like: **Distributed Job Scheduling Systems, CloudNative Streaming Lakehouse Systems, Big Data Platforms (with a focus on job orchestration and diagnostics)，RAG System**.

-This GitHub account has been dormant since 2019 because my previous code is on a corporate intranet and I didn't have the energy to contribute to the open source community. **I'm now a freelancer and actively embracing the open source community.**
+This GitHub account has been dormant since 2019 because my previous code is on a corporate intranet and I didn't have the energy to contribute to the open source community. **I'm actively embracing the open source community.**

 **I am also looking for new job opportunities.** As I wish to spend time with my family, I prefer remote or hybrid positions based in mainland China or Hong Kong.
 If on-site work is required, the position must be based in Xiamen/Fuzhou, Fujian, China.